davidalovell/studio/tickler.md

 - Lydian chromatic concept

 ## Palette
+- Reorganise Palette case 1u modules
 - Fix i2c issues - try crow with one thing at a time
 - Try with new txb
 - Try a configuration with Ansible
 - Try a configuration with Teletype

+## Crow idea 1
+- Script that you play without the computer
+- Script that uses a basic version of vox and seq
+- Note sequences are from TSNM
+- TXi params generate harmony
+- Sample and hold incoming notes
+- Param 1 determines rate of sampling
+- Param 2 determines transposition

+## Pedals
+- Read Timeline manual
+- Read Boum manual

 ## Morphagene
 - Use it as a live processor